ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 Remember the use case you're trying to solve? enforce one class per file.
 To do that, you need to check if more than one class is **declared** in the file.

-A declaration is node that declares something, it could be a variable, function, class, etc.
+A declaration is a node that declares something, it could be a variable, function, class, etc.

 ```ts
 class Test {